chalatz/tours/pages/links/historical-sites/old-town.md

   http_desc: 'Rhodes Tour, Rhodes Island Tour, Rhodes Old Town Tours, Rhodes Private
     Tour '
 keyphrase: RHODES ISLAND PRIVATE TOURS GREECE
-title: Rhodes Old Town in Pictures - Photo Gallery
+title: Rhodes Tour - Rhodes Old Town in Pictures
 summary: The Old Town is encircled by strong medieval walls, typical examples of the techniques of fortification of the 14th - 15th century.
 The walls of Rhodes are unique in Europe because of their style and wonderful state of preservation.
 Contained